Roy-wonji/WeaveDI/docs/api/inject.md

 See the [@Injected documentation](./injected.md) for complete migration instructions.
 :::

-The `@Inject` property wrapper was a core feature of WeaveDI that provided automatic dependency injection for properties in classes and structs. **It is now superseded by @Injected.**
+The `@Injected` property wrapper was a core feature of WeaveDI that provided automatic dependency injection for properties in classes and structs. **It is now superseded by @Injected.**

 ## Overview

-`@Inject` uses lazy evaluation to automatically resolve dependencies from the DI container when the property is first accessed.
+`@Injected` uses lazy evaluation to automatically resolve dependencies from the DI container when the property is first accessed.
 It provides optional resolution to make your code resilient to missing dependencies, preventing runtime crashes and enabling graceful degradation.

 **Core Features**:
 - **Lazy Resolution**: Dependencies are resolved only on first access for performance optimization